mac1033/sqlalchemy-challenge/README.md

 - Designing a query to find the most active stations.

 - Designing a query to retrieve the last 12 months of temperature observation data (TOBS).

+## Climate App
+- A dictionary using date as the key and prcp as the value.

+- A list of stations from the dataset.

+- The dates and temperature observations of the most active station for the last year of data.

+- List of the minimum temperature, the average temperature, and the max temperature for all dates greater than and equal to the given date.